hydephp/develop/docs/getting-started/console-commands.md

 php hyde publish:homepage [--force] [--] [<homepage>]
 ```

-Publish one of the default homepages to index.blade.php.
+Publish one of the default homepages as `index.blade.php`.

 #### Arguments & Options